cozygene/albi/README.md

 The following section describes all of ALBI's options and flags.

-The method consists of two stages:
+ALBI consists of two stages:

 1. Estimating the distributions of the heritability estimator.
 This is the more computationally expensive stage, but it can be performed only once for each kinship matrix.
 2. Using these distributions to build accurate CIs for a set of heritabilty estimates.